-Currently, the herd totals some 30 Longhorn cows, which were either homebred or purchased over the years from various herds, including Rousham, Blackbrook, Fishwick, Southfield and Gorse.
+Currently, the herd totals some 40 Longhorn cows, which were either homebred or purchased over the years from various herds, including Blackbrook, Fishwick, Southfield and Gorse.

-Beginning in 2019, we expect to be able to offer privately and at the Society sales, replacement quality heifers and young bulls with high health status.
-In addition, there will be packages of both semen and embryos available for private purchase.s
+Starting in 2019, the Gentons Herd offers privately and at Society sales, replacement quality heifers and young bulls with high health status.
+Embryos and semen are available for both domestic and export markets.

 1998 – Purchase of Lessor Farm.